-Ed Brown, Jr. further developed his impressive legal career by negotiation a contract with Allstate Insurance Company to manage all legal defense work for Allstate insureds.
-This project led to the incorporation of a small minority owned firm.
-This accomplishment cannot be overlooked as it is an example of one of the few (if any) insurance defense contracts held and maintained by a minority owned law firm spanning the history of the Commonwealth of Virginia.
+Ed Brown, Jr. further developed his impressive legal career by negotiating a contract with Allstate Insurance Company to manage all legal defense work for Allstate insureds.
+This project led to the incorporation of a small minority-owned firm.
+This accomplishment cannot be overlooked as it is an example of one of the few (if any) insurance defense contracts held and maintained by a minority-owned law firm spanning the history of the Commonwealth of Virginia.
 Edwin C. Brown, Jr. currently supports clients alongside his son at The Brown Firm PLLC.

 Edwin C. Brown, Sr.

 Edwin Cicero Brown, Sr., was born July 1, 1908, on an Indian Reservation in Guthrie, Oklahoma.
 As a young toddler, he crossed the Cimarron River in a covered wagon with his parents as they migrated to Wichita, Kansas where he was raised and attended public school.
 Interestingly enough he attended an integrated high school where he learned to play the saxophone and clarinet and played in the high school band.

 Upon graduation there was no employment for young black men except cotton picking, so he played his instruments in the streets of Wichita and shined shoes until he earned enough money to buy a used model T Ford.
 He bought eight spare tires which he placed on the rear of the vehicle and he and several of his music playing buddies traveled across the country to Washington, DC where he entered Howard University.
 He paid his college tuition by scrubbing floors at the YMCA and ultimately entered Howard’s School of Law.